knockout/knockout/documentation/computedObservables.md

 ### Managing 'this'

-The second parameter to `ko.computed` (the bit where we passed `this` in the above example) defines the value of `this` when evaluating the computed observable.
+The second parameter to `ko.computed` or `ko.pureComputed` (the bit where we passed `this` in the above example) defines the value of `this` when evaluating the computed observable.
 Without passing it in, it would not have been possible to refer to `this.firstName()` or `this.lastName()`.
 Experienced JavaScript coders will regard this as obvious, but if you're still getting to know JavaScript it might seem strange.
 (Languages like C# and Java never expect the programmer to set a value for `this`, but JavaScript does, because its functions themselves aren't part of any object by default.)

 #### A popular convention that simplifies things